phanan/factoria/readme.md

 To define a model, import and use `define` from the module. `define` accepts two arguments:

 * `name`: (string) Name of the model, e.g. `'user'`
 * `(faker)` (function) A closure to return the model's attribute definition as an object.
-This closure will receive an instance of the [Faker](https://github.com/Marak/faker.js/) JavaScript library, which allows you to generate various random testing data.
+This closure will receive a [Faker](https://github.com/Marak/faker.js/) instance, which allows you to generate various random testing data.

 Example: